chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

  * Version 1.12 and up have settings to decide whether authors get notified or not.

 = Where are the settings? =
- * All settings are under Admin -> Settings -> Forums -> Email Notifications
+ * All settings are under Admin -> Settings -> Forums -> Email Notifications.
+It will get its own settings screen in the upcoming version 2.0.

 = Can a user turn off notifications? =
  * Originally, this plugin was developed to alert Administrators of new topics and replies.
 After a few iterations, users requested the ability to send